Jennie421/process_audio_diary/README.md

 The pipeline calls run_wordclouds.sh to create frequency-based wordclouds for each available transcript.
 It loops through patients in the input study, calling phone_transcript_wordclouds.py for each patient.
 That script will use VADER sentiment along with the python wordcloud package to generate a sentiment-colored wordcloud for each transcript CSV available for that patient, if such a wordcloud does not already exist.
 The wordclouds can be found in a subfolder of phone/processed/audio called wordclouds.

-__JL 22/07/01 Notes:__
-The logic of assigning sentiment score in NLP vs. word cloud generation:

-NLP
-- use Vader to compute “compound score” for each sentence (at sentence level)

-Wordcloud
-- get “compound score” for each sentence
-- every word in the sentence is added to a dictionary, where the value is a list of sentiment scores from each sentence it is present.
-- the final score of each word is the average across all “compound scores” it received.

 </details>